gnandita/gnandita.github.io/README.md

 ## About Me

-I am pursuing my M.Tech in National Institute of Technology,Karnataka.I am currently working under Dr.Mohit.P.Tahiliani in the area of computer networks.More about me can be found from my resume[www.google.com].
+I am pursuing my M.Tech in National Institute of Technology,Karnataka.I am currently working under Dr.Mohit.P.Tahiliani in the area of computer networks.More about me can be found from [my resume](https://github.com/gnandita/gnandita.github.io/blob/master/resume.pdf).

 ## Projects